Apollo3zehn/PythonHealthChecker/README.md

 The python health checker is a small app which regularly executes user-defined checks and optionally sends e-mail notifications when these checks fail.
 It makes it very easy to configure and extend it with new health checks.

-## 1 Web-UI
 ![Health Checker](doc/app.png)

-## 2 Prerequisites
+## 1 Prerequisites
 - CherryPy
 - psutil (for the windows-service checker)

-## 3 What happens on failed checks?
+## 2 What happens on failed checks?

 If the built-in smtp notifier is configured (see [testconfig.conf](testconfig.conf)), a mail is sent to the configured recipient.
-To avoid spamming mails when the state changes frequently, the notification frequency is throttled to allow only one notification per day and per check.
+To avoid spamming mails when the state changes frequently, the notification frequency is throttled to one notification per day and per check.

-## 4 How it works
+## 3 How it works

-### 4.1 Introduction
+### 3.1 Introduction
 In its default configuration, the app runs the checks every minute.
 A full check cycle consists of the following steps:
 - load the checker extensions (e.g. ping) and notifier extensions (e.g. smtp / e-mail)
 - execute all checks and collect their results (success vs. error)
 - pass the results to the configured notifiers
-- write the results into an html file
+- write the results into a static html file

 The app uses ```cherrypy``` to serve the generated html file and other static resources to the browser.
 The html file contains a very small javascript snippet to reload the web-page automatically every few seconds.

-### 4.2 Run it yourself
+### 3.2 Run it yourself
 To get started, clone this repo and start the app using python:

 ```ps